 Long term incentives for NEO's consist of share options which are also a variable component of compensation.
 Where the cash bonus payable to business unit managers or the CEO and CFO exceeds \$50,000, the entitled individual may be required to accept, in lieu of cash, stock options equal to up to one quarter of the cash bonus entitlement exceeding \$50,000.
-These options are

-10-year stock options granted at the market price at the time of grant.
+These options are 10-year stock options granted at the market price at the time of grant.
 The Corporation also retains the right to grant discretionary options with 5 year duration.
-This discretion is used from time to time to provide additional long term incentives to business unit managers, the CEO and the CFO.
+This discretion is used from time to provide additional long term incentives to business unit managers, the CEO and the CFO.
+No such discretion was exercised in the case of the NEOs in 2011.